-Definition of the scenarios and exposure pathways
+Definition of the exposure scenarios and identification of the exposure pathways

 - 5.40.
-All relevant exposure pathways should be considered in the evaluation of potential radiological consequences associated with the site after its release.
+All significant exposure pathways should be considered in the evaluation of potential radiological consequences associated with the site after its release.
 This includes external irradiation, inhalation of contaminated aerosols, inadvertent ingestion of small quantities of radionuclides, ingestion of radionuclides via the food chain and skin contamination exposure pathways. - 5.41.
 In most situations, a number of possible scenarios arise in which members of the public could be affected in the future by residual radioactivity on a released site.
 Scenarios should be defined as reasonable sets of human activities relating to the potential future use of the site.
-Based on the site dose release criterion and the selected future use of the site (restricted or unrestricted), the operating organization should consider scenarios that adequately describe potential future uses of land and associated buildings or structures, as well as human activities relating to future uses and evolution of the site (including intrusion into buried structures or waste).
+Based on the dose criterion for site release and the selected future use of the site (restricted or unrestricted), the operating organization should consider scenarios that adequately describe potential future uses of land and associated buildings or structures, as well as human activities relating to future uses and evolution of the site (including intrusion into buried structures).
 Such uses include industrial activities, residential occupancy, agricultural production and recreational activities. - 5.42.
 The operating organization should determine which scenarios and which corresponding exposure pathways are most applicable for the site.
-Involvement of interested parties is important in the selection of the scenarios to be evaluated (e.g. in identifying the potential activities on the site after release) and in the identification of realistic parameters.
+Involvement of interested parties, especially the potential land users, is important in the selection of the scenarios to be evaluated (e.g. in identifying the potential activities on the site after release) and in the identification of realistic parameters.
 The selected scenarios and pathways should be used as the basis for dose assessments to develop the site specific release levels. - 5.43.
 Scenarios giving rise to exposure from sites released for unrestricted use should be realistic and should consider the potential uses of the material from the released site.
 For scenarios for unrestricted use of land and associated buildings and structures, consideration should be given to potential exposures from materials arising from any future modification of the buildings, including demolition after release of the site, and from excavations of soil.
 Scenarios should take into account that material originating from a released site needs to comply with any relevant regulatory requirements in relation to exemption and clearance from regulatory control.
+Comprehensive guidance on the application of the concepts of exemption and clearance are provided in GSG-17 [20] and GSG-18 [12].